MOBATSim/MOBATSim/README.md

 #### MATLAB version requirement

-MOBATSim is continuously updated with the newest version of MATLAB®.
-Therefore, at this moment, the requirement is MATLAB R2021a or MATLAB R2020b.
+MOBATSim is continuously updated with the latest version of MATLAB®.
+Therefore the requirement is MATLAB R2021a or MATLAB R2020b.

 #### Toolbox Requirements